How to Deploy an MCP App to Production (May 2026)

 What commands do I run to deploy an MCP App?

-Run "sunpeak build" to compile your resources and tools, then "sunpeak start" to launch a production MCP server.
+Run "pnpm build" to compile your resources and tools, then "pnpm start" to launch a production MCP server.
 The server listens on port 8000 by default and exposes your MCP endpoint at /mcp.
-Point any MCP-compatible host (ChatGPT, Claude) to that URL to connect.
+Point any MCP-compatible host (ChatGPT, Claude, VS Code, Goose) to that URL to connect.

 What does sunpeak build do?

-sunpeak build compiles each resource in src/resources/ into a self-contained HTML bundle with all JavaScript and CSS inlined, plus a JSON metadata sidecar with the resource URI and config.
+"pnpm build" (which runs sunpeak build) compiles each resource in src/resources/ into a self-contained HTML bundle with all JavaScript and CSS inlined, plus a JSON metadata sidecar with the resource URI and config.
 It compiles tool handlers from src/tools/ into Node.js ESM modules and compiles src/server.ts (if present) into dist/server.js.
 The output goes into dist/.
-All steps must succeed before you can run sunpeak start.
+All steps must succeed before you can run pnpm start.

-How do I authenticate users in an MCP App?
+How do I authenticate users in a deployed MCP App?

 What port does sunpeak start use?

-sunpeak start listens on port 8000 by default.
+"pnpm start" (which runs sunpeak start) listens on port 8000 by default.
 Set the PORT environment variable to override it.
 Your MCP endpoint is at http://your-host:PORT/mcp.

 Do I need a special server to host an MCP App?

-No. sunpeak start runs a standard Node.js HTTP server.
+No. The production server is a standard Node.js HTTP server.
 You can host it on any platform that runs Node.js 20+: a VPS (DigitalOcean, Hetzner, Linode), a container on Fly.io or Railway, a serverless platform like AWS Lambda behind an API Gateway, or a managed Node.js service.
-The only requirement is that the /mcp endpoint is publicly reachable by the AI host (ChatGPT or Claude).
+The only requirement is that the /mcp endpoint is publicly reachable over HTTPS by the AI host.

 How do I connect a deployed MCP App to ChatGPT?